samuelsson/phpMyXBMC/README.md

 ## ToDo
 * ~~Fix the PDO Database connection~~
+* Create a navigation bar
 * Finish the design (mostly CSS)
 * Improve queries for better performance
 * Make the PHP object oriented
 * Code clean up
 * Fix sessions/cookies (probably more focused on sessions)
+* Don't load all movies/shows on the same page

 ## Special thanks to
 > ccMatrix